Pipeline Basics

 Pipelines enable you to define, manage and control data movement between source nodes and Syncari nodes; and between Syncari nodes and destination Nodes.
 Pipelines all start with an entity pipeline.

-You can define, manage, and control entity and field pipelines in various ways in Sync Studio.
+You can define, manage, and control entity and attribute pipelines in various ways in Pipeline Studio.
 Deciding which method to use depends on your use case.
 We recommend that you talk with a member of our Onboarding and Support Team about your use case to make sure you are set up for success in reaching your objectives.

 Pipeline architecture

-In Sync Studio, you have Entity Pipelines and one-level deeper there are Field Pipelines for each of your Entity Pipelines.
-In both pipeline types, here is the anatomy...
+In Pipeline Studio, pipelines are organized into two levels: Entity Pipelines and one-level deeper there are Attribute Pipelines for each of your Entity Pipelines.
+In both pipeline types, here is the anatomy:

-- Syncari core node: This is where data syncs into Syncari's data store and is hosted for lookups, etc. When working with the Entity pipeline, you can click the core node to get to the field pipelines and also access the Merge studio.
-When inside a field pipeline, you'll have access to the node configuration and validation.
+Syncari core node: This is where data syncs into Syncari's data store and is hosted for lookups, processes, etc. In an Entity pipeline, clicking the core node gives you access to attribute pipelines and also to Merge Studio.
+When inside an attribute pipeline, you'll have access to the node configuration and validation.

 Order of operations

-Syncari processes the data of a pipeline starting from the Source-side → then the Syncari core node → then the Destination-side.
-More specifically, here's the full order of operations...
+Syncari processes the data of a pipeline starting from the Source-side → Syncari core node → Destination-side.
+More specifically, here's the full order of operations:

-- Run Source-Side Field Pipeline Steps (in no particular order)
+3. Run Source-Side Attribute Pipeline Steps (in no particular order)

-- Run Destination-Side Field Pipeline Steps (in no particular order)
+7. Run Destination-Side Attribute Pipeline Steps (in no particular order)

 For more in-depth information on each step, go to our How Sync Works? article.